 Maybe they don't even have land.
-You know, that doesn't mean they're never going to be a fit.
-They're just not a fit right now.
-And they need to go back into your lead bank and be nurtured for your marketing until the timing is right.
-But those close questions, those initial qualifies are incredibly important and they give you great feedback for your marketing and advertising because That will tell you if you're off track at all with maybe the channels you're using or the, or the messaging you're using.
+You know, that doesn't mean they're never going to be a fit, they're just not a fit right now and they need to go back into your lead bank and be nurtured for your marketing until the timing is right.
+But those close questions, those initial qualifies are incredibly important and they give you great feedback for your marketing and advertising because that will tell you if you're off track at all with maybe the channels you're using or the messaging you're using.

 So very, very important step.
-But the next step, which often gets overlooked is the discovery process, which we, we move on to open questions.
-And this is, this is what separates the, the winners from the losers in our industry.
+The next step, which often gets overlooked is the discovery process, which we move on to open questions.
+This is what separates the winners from the losers in our industry.
 The guys that take the time, invest the time into [00:22:00] discovery and really understanding what's going to drive the emotional part of the decision.

 These are the guys that not only win the contracts, they win the contracts at margin as well, because they're not competing against the rest of the pack.

 Greg Bray: So Russ you mentioned the idea that some of these villages have been smashing it this year that they're doing well.
-We we've seen a lot of that in the U S too, or with with builders really.
+We've seen a lot of that in the US too, or with builders really.

-You know, running out of inventory selling well and, and it feels like there's a little bit of this idea.
+You know, running out of inventory selling well and it feels like there's a little bit of this idea.
 Well, I don't need the market right now.
-I don't, need to keep pushing because I can't keep up with what's coming in the door already.
-What, what are your thoughts on that kind of idea that, gosh, I'm too busy.
+I don't need to keep pushing because I can't keep up with what's coming in the door already.
+What are your thoughts on that kind of idea that, gosh, I'm too busy.

 Let's scale back this marketing and see what happens.

 They're never looking ahead.
-But you look at the, the building companies that are growing that are truly successful because they're making double digit net margin.
+But you look at the building companies that are growing that are truly successful because they're making double digit net margin.
 These guys are always looking way ahead into the distance.
-Yeah, I was talking to a builder in West Virginia a couple of weeks ago.
-He is now booked out his fill in the remaining couple of slots for 2021.
+Yeah, I was talking to a builder in West Virginia a couple of weeks ago, he is now booked out his fill in the remaining couple of slots for 2021.

 So yeah, he's almost booked out for the full year.
-Now.
-He's looking at his plan and making the decision.
+Now he's looking at his plan and making the decision.
 Does he scale up and create more capacity for 2021 or does he as a focus on 2022 a builder in Australia?
-Who's you know, one of our private clients.
+Who's one of our private clients.
 He came to us for help with developing his content marketing strategy [00:24:00] for the second half of 2021.

 Because last year we built out a whole content strategy for him that ran from when did it start?
-It started in March this year and and ran runs right through to March next year.
-Now this guy is booked out for next year already.
-But he said his big concern now is 2022.
-He knows this boom, won't go on forever.
+It started in March this year and and runs right through to March next year.
+Now this guy is booked out for next year already, but he said his big concern now is 2022.
+He knows this boom won't go on forever.

 Russ Stephens : Absolutely.
 So it's an extraordinary, long sales process for a custom home building company.
 Yeah.
 Even you know the guys that are maybe doing the simpler homes at half a million, that process can still ask for six months.
 And when you start moving into the more complex homes.
 Yeah, you could be in the sales funnel for over a year before the contract is started.

-So it makes no sense at all to take your foot off the gas, you know, at this stage, you know, This really is a incredible opportunity.
+So it makes no sense at all to take your foot off the gas, you know, at this stage this really is a incredible opportunity.
 You know, for builders to create even more demand for their service, which allows them to increase their margins because that's the fundamental in business that we all forget in our own businesses because we're too close, but we've constantly got to be creating.

-More demand for our service than we can supply.
-And a lot of elders that speak to, you know I, I hear this, you know, they kind of get into [00:26:00] this mindset.
+More demand for our service than we can supply and a lot of elders that speak to, you know I hear this, you know, they kind of get into [00:26:00] this mindset.
 I've got enough work now, unless you've got initiative and in people away, and you've got twice as much demand or supply, you don't have enough yet.

-And it's one of the fundamentals of our KPIs, really that as part of our private mentoring program, we use data-driven decision-making so.
+It's one of the fundamentals of our KPIs, really that as part of our private mentoring program, we use data-driven decision-making.
 We look at the KPIs in terms of advertising spend number of leads, generated cost per lead opportunities right through to concepts prelims.
 So we're measuring all these KPIs, but the key KPI is there must be twice as many prelims as contracts in order to get that ratio correct.

 Yet, a lot of builders that when they first come to us.
 How many of the prelims go to contract all of them?
 Yeah.
 Well, that's no good